VET SC 7300ARW - Equine Practice Rotation A

-Learning Activities SummaryThis course is lecture free and will be delivered by licensed University clinical veterinary faculty during the course of first opinion and referral service provision to client owned horses presented to the Equine Health and Performance Centre and the Mobile Equine Veterinary Services.
+Learning Activities SummaryThis course is lecture free and will be delivered by licensed University clinical veterinary faculty.
+Students will be exposed to cases being treated by the Equine Health and Performance Centre.

 Students will participate in a variety of activities to allow for a broad exposure to the elements of this rotation.
 All students must participate in daily clinical and teaching activities, the after-hours on-call schedule, and after-hours treatment of cases for which they have been assigned responsibility in the health centre.
 These activities may include clinical rounds, case review sessions, tutorials, surgery, stable visits, laboratory activities and diagnostics.
 A staff member will set the Equine Clinical Practice schedule on day one of the rotation.

-Specific Course RequirementsStudents spend one block of 3 weeks on the Equine Animal Rotation, covering aspects of equine animal practice.
-Students will undertake experiences within clinic, ambulatory and on-farm settings.
+Specific Course RequirementsStudents spend one block of 3 weeks on the Equine Practice Rotation, covering aspects of equine veterinary medicine.
 Some weekend and out of hours work will be expected within the rotation.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: